jimasp/behave-vsc/README.md

 - Does your project match the [Tested with](#tested-with) environment tested for this release?
 (Older releases are available from from the uninstall dropdown in vscode, or in [github](https://github.com/jimasp/behave-vsc/releases) (github contains information on which software versions they were tested with).
 - Try temporarily disabling other extensions.
 - Check if the issue has already been reported in github [issues](https://github.com/jimasp/behave-vsc/issues). github [issues](https://github.com/jimasp/behave-vsc/issues).
-- The extension is only tested with a couple of example projects.
+- The extension is only tested with a few example projects.
 It's possible that something specific to your project/setup/environment is not accounted for.
 See [Contributing](CONTRIBUTING.md) for instructions on debugging the extension with your own project.
-(If you debug with your own project, also check whether the same issue occurs with the example project workspaces.)
+(If you debug with your own project, you may also wish to check whether the same issue occurs with one of the example project workspaces.)

 ---